Casimir Roumeguère

 Casimir Roumeguère (15 August 1828 in Toulouse – 29 February 1892 in Toulouse) was a French botanist and mycologist.

 He served as director of the journal Revue mycologique.
-His collections of fungi are included in several exsiccatae, including "Fungi Gallici exsiccati", "Fungi exsiccati praecipue Gallici", and "Fungi selecti exsiccati".
-His collection of algae is part of the exsiccatae series: "Algues de France".
+His collections of fungi are included in several exsiccatae, including "Fungi (selecti) Gallici exsiccati" and "Fungi selecti exsiccati" with publications.
+His collection of algae is part of the exsiccatae series: "Algues de France", which he co-edited since 1883.

 In addition to his botanical and mycological research, he published a few works in the fields of geology, conchology and archaeology.